* MSCI Asia ex-Japan sinks 1.9 pct

-In contrast to the sharp moves in Asian currencies, the euro was down less than 0.1 percent on the day at $1.1193, and the dollar index, which tracks the greenback against a basket of six major rivals, was up 0.06 percent at 97.579.
+The euro was down 0.13 percent on the day at $1.1186.
+The dollar index, which tracks the greenback against a basket of six major rivals, was barely higher at 97.538.

 In commodity markets, Trump's tweets sparked a plunge in oil prices.
-U.S. crude at one point dropped as much as 3.1 percent to a more-than-five-week low, before bouncing to $60.51 per barrel - still off 2.3 percent on the day.
+U.S. crude dropped 2.2 percent to $60.58 a barrel and Brent crude fell 2 percent to $69.45 per barrel

 The tweets have compounded pressure on prices amid signs of a rise in U.S. output, which has surged by more than 2 million barrels per day since early 2018.